If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 Why use short, concise terms & short sentences?

-TIP Using clear and simple language will also help you establish your credibility.
+TIP Writing clearly will also help you establish your credibility.

-If you’re worried that you’re “dumbing down” your content, aim to have your papers “understandable to an educated audience,” as a former editor in chief of the American Journal of Epidemiology reportedly said.1
+If you’re worried that you’re “dumbing down” your content (making it overly simplistic), aim to have your papers “understandable to an educated audience,” as a former editor-in-chief of the American Journal of Epidemiology reportedly said.1

 3 things to look out for